aloklearning/flutter_bounce/README.md

 - Widget `flutter_widget` is not the copy paste of `bouncing_widget`, it works differently.
 Without limitations, and the functionality works differently, based upon the `duration`, and not on the `scaleFactor`.
 - It doesn't have the `scaleFactor` at all, which is required in the widget
+- The code written in such a way that supports the `flutter_bounce` functionality.
+However, I have taken motivation from the limitations of the `bouncing_widget`

 ## Usage